Netsecjock01/NetSecCloud-Upskilling-Projects/HOMELAB PROJECTS-SYSADMIN.md

 23. Create an AD group.
 Add the first non-admin account to this group.

-24. On that desktop, install the RSAT tools so you can remotely manage another computer
+24. On that desktop, install the RSAT (Remote Server Administration Tools) you can remotely manage another computer.

-25. Setup remote management on the core server so that it can be managed from the MMC of another computer (there are a number of ways to do this)
+25. Setup remote management on the core Windows server so that it can be managed from the MMC of another computer (There are a number of ways to do this)

-26. Find out what server is holding the Flexible Single Master Operation (FSMO) roles via the gui and the command prompt.
+26. Find out what server is holding the Flexible Single Master Operation (FSMO) roles via the GUI and the CMD prompt.

-27. Split the FSMO roles between the servers.
-Try to keep forest level and domain level roles together.
+27. Split the FSMO roles between the Windows servers.
+Try to keep Forest level and Domain level roles together.

-28. On one of the domain controllers, create a file share set it so that only administrators and the second non admin account have access to it.
+28. On one of the DCs, create a file share, set it so that only Administrators and the second non-admin account have access to it.
 Create another folder and give only the AD group you created permissions.

-29. Use group policy to map both shares as network drives as a computer policy to the desktops.
+29. Use Group Policy to map both shares as network drives & as a computer policy to the desktops.

 30. Login to the desktop as the first domain user.
 Do you see the network drive mapped in windows explorer?
 No?
 Use gpresult to find out why.
 If you do see it, try to access the drive.
 You should be denied if you set permissions correctly.
 Login as the second domain user, they should be able to open the mapped drive.

 31. What if the account in the group tries to access the second drive?
 You should be able to get in.

 32. Login to the workstation as the second non-admin account.
 You should not have access to this drive because you are not in the group.
 Do not log off.
 Add this account to the group.
 Can you access the drive now?
-No?
-Logoff and login back in.
+If no, logoff and login back in.
 Can you access the drive now?
+You should.

-33. Remove the share from the domain controller.
-We don't like putting shares on domain controllers if we don't have to.
+33. Remove the share from the DC.
+We don't like putting shares on DCs if we don't have to.

-34. Build out another two servers and join it to the domain as member servers.
+34. Build out another two Windows servers and join it to the domain as member servers.

 35. Install DFS and File server roles/features on both servers.

 36. Create a file share on bother servers with the same folder name.
 Create files on both servers.
-Make sure they are different. (i.e server1 will have "TextDoc01", server 2 will have "TextDoc02" in their shares).
+Make sure they are different. (i.e Server1 will have "TextDoc01", Server 2 will have "TextDoc02" in their shares).

 37. Create a DFS name space.
 Add those shares to the name space.